Split Name from Domain on Emails

-In this example, we'll walk you through a common use case of separating a name from a domain for emails.
-This is helpful for any company that is working with user data.
+This tutorial shows how to separate a name from a domain in email addresses, which is helpful for any company that is working with user data.
 This functionality is similar to 'Split text to columns' in Google Sheets or 'Left' and 'Right' functions in Excel.
 There are two main uses for splitting emails:

-Split for domain to get company name, you may then run analysis by each Organization.
-This is a very common use case for Account-Based Marketing, assigning domains to match accounts is made easy through this.
+- Split for domain to get the company name, to run analysis by each company.
+This is a common use case for account-based marketing.
+Assigning domains to match accounts is is easier this way.

 Separate a Name from a Domain in Email Addresses

 - Go to a table with an email column.